Skip navigation

 • Learning a new language takes a great deal of commitment.
 (Simple subject: learning.
 Complex subject: Learning a new language. )

-• The online learning taking place in schools today takes a great deal of commitment.
+• The most common online learning taking place around the country today takes a great deal of commitment.
 (Simple subject: learning.
-Complex subject: The online learning taking place in schools today. )
+Complex subject: The most common online learning taking place around the country today. )

 Identifying Singular and Plural Simple Subjects